kiasarecool/twilio_read_reply_sms_wp_plugin/README.md

-README
-Please review and adjust as needed based on your actual directory structure and URLs.

 ### Directory and Path Setup

 1. **Vendor Path**: Ensure the path to the Twilio SDK autoload file is correct in your `functions.php`.
 Typically, if you installed the SDK via Composer, it will be in the `vendor` directory at the root of your website.